xhdong-umd/movebank-api-doc/Readme.md

 # Intro on the fork
-The fork is aimed to provide a update to the movebank api document.
+The fork is aimed to provide an update to the movebank api document.

 The first commit just convert original document from rtf to markdown with only format changes, which inlcude:
 - convert links to markdown links